symbol/symbol-docs/source/guides/migration/migrating-from-nis1-to-catapult.rst

 * Reference: `REST API contract </endpoints.html>`_

-There are several **Software Development Kits** that have been - and some that are - under development for Catapult distributed ledgers consumer applications.
+There are several **Software Development Kits** that have been—and some that are—under development for Catapult distributed ledgers consumer applications.
 As of now, the :doc:`planned SDKs <../../sdk>` to be supported are written in: Typescript / Javascript / NodeJS, Java, C#, Go, Python and Swift.

 As a starting point, we suggest reviewing the |ts-js-sdk| as it is the most used SDK and leads in |ts-js-sdk-docs|.